Flavia Mancini | Department of Engineering

 Research interests

 I am an Assistant Professor in Innovative Computational Methods and MRC Career Development Award fellow in the Computational and Biological Learning group.
 I am the head of the Nox Lab and also a Fellow at Pembroke College.
 I trained in neuroscience at the University of Milan Bicocca, University College London and University of Cambridge.
-My research group investigates the neural and computational processes involved in body homeostasis and defence from aversive states, from autonomous control to high-order decision making.
+My research group investigates the neural and computational processes involved in body homeostasis and defense from aversive states, from autonomous control to high-order decision making.
 We develop and use a mix of computational methods from machine learning, control theory, dynamical systems.
 We also use a range of neural imaging techniques in humans (brain and spinal fMRI, fNIRS, EEG).
 The group is growing, please get in touch is you are interested in PhD and postdoc opportunities.

 Strategic themes